akshaypb02/Interest-Calculation-Procedure/README.md

 # Interest-Calculation-Procedure

+Pre-requisite : You need to have relevant tables for account details and transactions done by each account.

 In this I have used plpgsql for calculating monthly interest of an account for 6 months and then add the accumulated interest to the current balance of the account.
 I have used 1 procedure and four functions here they are: